derrickthomin/Midi-Slider-Cherry/README.md

 ### Locate the Boot Button

 The boot button is on the bottom PCB.
 See the image below for where it is located.
 I usually just stick a screwdriver through the hole in the case for the USB and use that to press the button.
-Alternaltivly you can take the top panel off with an m3 hex key.
+Alternatively you can take the top panel off with an m3 hex key.

 <img width="450" height="" alt="Show Boot Button" src="https://github.com/user-attachments/assets/2fdeeb8c-3297-4982-aabe-627f1dcd7ce0" />